Wright Crusader: First generation (1995–2000)

-Following the construction of one prototype and a demonstrator, the first production batch of Crusaders, on B6LE chassis, were delivered to Mainline in October 1995.
-The first Dennis Dart SLF Crusaders were delivered to London United in September 1996.
+Following the construction of one prototype and a demonstrator, the first ten production Crusaders, built on Volvo B6LE chassis, were delivered to Mainline Buses during 1996.
+Eight Crusaders on Dennis Dart SLF chassis were also delivered to London United for use on route H25 in November 1996.

 Of the 425 first generation Crusaders produced, 154 were on Dennis Dart SLF chassis and 272 on Volvo B6LE chassis.
-Travel West Midlands purchased 149 B6LEs, subsidiary Travel Merry Hill took a further 23.
-GM Buses North purchased 46, while Australian operator ACTION purchased 25 Darts.
+Travel West Midlands purchased 149 B6LEs, 23 of which went to subsidiary Travel Merry Hill, and GM Buses North purchased 46 Crusaders on the B6LE chassis.
+The only London bus operator to take delivery of Crusaders throughout its production run was London United, who took eight Crusaders on Dart SLF chassis in 1996 for a bus service in Hounslow, while the only export order for the first-generation Crusader was to ACTION of Canberra, Australia, who purchased 25 Crusaders on Dart SLF chassis in 1997.